grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/00 Introduction.md

 - **Keep load patterns at a maximum of three variations per test.**

-  Increase the load, keep, and decrease (graphed as a trapezoid.)
+  Increase the load, maintain, and decrease (graphed as a trapezoid.)
 Adding more variations, for example, in a rollercoaster shape, may be wasteful and make it considerably trickier to pinpoint problems, risks, and action paths.
   In the same way, avoid multiple load variations unless you strictly need them.
-IE: Increase load to a point, decrease it to another point, increase it again, hold it, increase after a while, etc. A complex load pattern makes it very difficult to pinpoint problems.
+For example, increase the load to a point, decrease it to another point, increase it again, hold it, increase after a while, etc. A complex load pattern makes it very difficult to pinpoint problems.

-- **The load patterns of each load test type aren’t bound.**
+- **The load patterns of each load test type aren’t bound to the system under test.**

-  Not to the system under test, the nature of the automation, test cases, or the position of the test in the [test automation pyramid](https://martinfowler.com/articles/practical-test-pyramid.html).
+  They also are independent to the nature of the automation, test cases, or the position of the test in the [test automation pyramid](https://martinfowler.com/articles/practical-test-pyramid.html).

 ## Define load in scenarios